dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 online interactions and online identity are to be categorized differently than offline interactions and identities. \"Don\'t feed the trolls\" is a wisdom of online culture, and for good reason.

+[^fn-td]: Jordan, Jordan, [Jordan](https://twitter.com/jordanbpeterson/status/1593691037121228801)...
+There is a mute button.
+There is a block button.
+Please use it, and don't feed the trolls.

 Forcing KYC on any platform, service, or app is a naive and short-sighted approach to fixing the problem of identity.
 It is